sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 * The overridden `initiatePayment()` function is called on the `paymentMethod` instance with a parameter of `100.0`.
 * The overridden `paymentType` property is accessed on the `paymentMethod` instance.

+For more information about interfaces and interface inheritance, see [Interfaces](interfaces.md).

 ## Delegation

 Interface inheritance is useful, but if your interface contains many functions, child classes may end up with a lot of